femmerling/EmeraldBox/readme.md

 To adjust the environment settings to your local environment, go to the root EmeraldBox directory and run:

     python setup.py

+The setup will then automatically download packages and adjusted your settings.

 If you want to control your project using git do the followings: